louis-neovim-plugins/statuscolumn/CONTRIBUTING.md

 However `changedtick` is **NOT** a good way to detect when the cache should be invalidated.
 When you change the  buffer, the `changedtick` will increment, and your signs will likely change.
-Because gitsigns and diagnostics take some time to update, Neovim will redraw the cursorline before the signs are updated.
+Because gitsigns and diagnostics take some time to update, Neovim will redraw the cursorline before the signs are actually updated.

 The better way is to wait for the respective "changed" events for each sign "source" to come in, and switch a flag allowing the statuscolumn function to